Skip to content

 • Set an example for others to follow – lead through good coding practice

 Aside: I love the sound of John Ousterhout’s course at Stanford, where he claims to teach the only undergraduate course on software design.
-I’m not sure this is a credible claim or if I understood it right, but I love hearing the chutzpah!
+I’m not sure this is a credible claim or if I understood it right, but I love the chutzpah!